 If you're getting into trading options, generating some solid returns right away might be one of your biggest motivators.
-"Options Trading Crash Course" breaks down everything you need to know to start trading options and making an income from your investments in a simple step-by-step guide.
+"Options Trading Crash Course" breaks down everything you need to know on trading options and making an income from your investments in a simple step-by-step guide.

 This book is specifically written with beginners in mind but by the time you're done reading it, you might feel like an expert.
-At just 82 pages, it's a pretty quick study but as the title suggests, the goal is to get you from Point A to Point B quickly so you can become an options trader.
+At just 82 pages, it's a pretty quick read but as the title suggests, the goal is to get you from Point A to Point B quickly so you can become an options trader.
 Think of it as the Cliff Notes guide to options, hitting all the key highlights that can help fuel your success.
-If you're already reading "Options as a Strategic Investment", this book can make a nice, lighter companion read.

 There's more than one way to trade options and "The Options Playbook" offers pointers and advice for investors who are looking for some variety in their approach.
-Overby covers 40 of the most popular options trading strategies, categorizing each one as bullish, bearish or neutral, so you can decide what best fits your risk tolerance and investing objectives.
+Author Brian Overby covers 40 of the most popular options trading strategies, categorizing each one as bullish, bearish, or neutral, so you can decide what best fits your risk tolerance and investing objectives.

-This book can offer valuable insight for new and intermediate options traders who are fine-tuning their trading skills and seeking to maximize profit potential while minimizing losses.
-Overby doesn't take an especially deep dive into any one strategy but overall, "The Options Playbook" is a helpful reference to have as you get comfortable with including options in your portfolio.
+This book can offer valuable insight for new and intermediate options traders who are fine-tuning their skills and seeking to maximize profit potential while minimizing losses.
+Overby doesn't take a deep dive into any one strategy but overall, "The Options Playbook" is a helpful reference to have as you get comfortable with including options in your portfolio.

-Best for Advanced Option Traders: Option Volatility and Pricing
+Best for Advanced Traders: Option Volatility and Pricing

-This bestselling book is the one professional traders are often given to learn the finer points of options trading strategies, so it's a credible read.
+The bestselling "Option Volatility and Pricing" is the book professional traders are often given to learn the finer points of options trading strategies, so it's a credible read.
 Even if you're not a professional trader, you can still glean plenty of useful information from its pages, including how to manage risk effectively with options trading and how to evaluate options to determine which ones are most likely to perform on par with your expectations, as well as those of the market.

 It's an excellent pick for investors who prefer having examples and models to demonstrate different outcome scenarios before making a move.
-Though it could be considered more of a technical read owing to its heavy focus on numbers, it may appeal to more advanced options investors who are looking for a firm theoretical grounding to drive decision-making.
+Though it's considered more of a technical read due to its heavy focus on numbers, the book may appeal to more advanced options investors who are looking for a firm theoretical grounding to drive decision-making.

 Best on Options Greeks: Trading Options Greeks

 If all of that is Greek to you, then "Trading Options Greeks" is one book you'll want to add to your reading list.
 Author Dan Passarelli walks you through each of these techniques, explaining them in a way that's easy to understand.
-Like Natenberg's book, it leans more heavily toward the technical side but it's one that may be appreciated by experienced options traders who are ready to elevate their portfolios.
+While it leans more heavily toward the technical side, this book may be appreciated by experienced options traders who are ready to elevate their portfolios.